coolaj86/coolaj86.github.com/_posts/2010-09-11-setup-for-overo-oe-build-system.md

 Rumor has it that builds work best on the latest version of ubuntu (10.04 right now).
 The maintainer upgrades regularly and some native packages mismatch on older Ubuntu versions.

+WARNING: You **must not have symbolic links** anywhere above or below the overo-oe directory.

+If your `/home` is mounted on another drive such as `/mnt/local/home` you must create your overo-oe outside of your home directory.

     #!/bin/bash
     #http://www.gumstix.net/Setup-and-Programming/view/Overo-Setup-and-Programming/Setting-up-a-build-environment/111.html